-The 'Android Wireframing' Diagram Toolbox pages provide the templates for modeling the physical appearance of an Android tablet or phone at a given state of execution of an application.
+The 'Android Wireframing' pages of the Diagram Toolbox provide the templates for modeling the physical appearance of an Android tablet or phone at a given state of execution of an application.
 They also provide Patterns for generating a standard model structure for each Android appliance.